-Ma is right, in the least in concept, to induce these corporations to take into account China.
-By 2015, China’s online retail marketplace became the largest in the global—80 percent larger than that of the USA.
+In the least in concept, Ma is right to induce these corporations to take into account China.
+By 2015, China’s online retail marketplace became the largest globally —80 percent larger than that of the USA.
 Cross-border consumer e-commerce became worth $forty billion.
 The possibility is expanding.
-Within 5 years there could be extra than 600 million human beings in China’s center class.
+Within five years, there could be extra than 600 million human beings in China’s center class.
 And thanks to the Internet, it’s easier than ever for U.S. Businesses to reach them.

 RELATED ARTICLES :